 The software requires input, which it processes to display the output.
 Pressing the power button on your laptop is an input for the software that boots the laptop up and wakes up the system.
 When you play music on your mobile, hitting a song is an input; the output is the melody in your ears.

-So, all software work on the principle of input → process → output.
+So, all software works on the principle of input → process → output.

 10 Different Types of Software You Should Be Aware of